ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 They model modular arithmetic [(13)](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2019/p1428r0.pdf), [(45)](https://stackoverflow.com/a/18796084).
 The arithmetic rules are different [(56)](https://hamstergene.github.io/posts/2021-10-30-do-not-use-unsigned-for-nonnegativity) from regular mathematics.
+It models the ℤ/n ring, not the natural numbers.
+Which is weird for a container size since there is no sane situation where adding more elements to a container suddenly makes it empty.
-Decreasing an unsigned value doesn't necessarily make it smaller since it may wrap around [(45)](https://stackoverflow.com/a/18795568).
+Decreasing an unsigned value doesn't necessarily make it smaller since it may wrap around [(45)](https://stackoverflow.com/a/18795568), and similar for increasing it not necessarily making it larger.
-This is true for both signed and unsigned integers, but for signed integers the point where that happens far away from commonly used numbers while for unsigned integers it is right next to the most common number: 0 [(57)](https://www.reddit.com/r/cpp/comments/rtsife/almost_always_unsigned).
+This is true, in some sense, for both signed and unsigned integers, but for signed integers the point where that happens far away from commonly used numbers while for unsigned integers it is right next to the most common number: 0 [(57)](https://www.reddit.com/r/cpp/comments/rtsife/almost_always_unsigned).
 Unsigned under/overflow has unexpected / unintuitive behavior, which can easily leads to bugs, so it's also bad (even though it's well defined).
 For singed integers under- and overflow is undefined behavior, i.e. it must never happen.
 With unsigned integers neither we as programmers nor the compiler can assume that `x - 1 < x < x + 1`.
 Since under- and overflow is undefined behavior with signed integers the inequalities can be assumed to hold for them.

+Do not use an unsigned integer type if you ever need to do subtraction [(57)](https://www.reddit.com/r/cpp/comments/rtsife/almost_always_unsigned).

 The wrapping behavior of unsigned integers helps for some applications, but not if you have high requirements on correctness, safety, and security since accidental wrapping is a common source of bugs and security vulnerabilities (citation needed).
 See also _Advantages Of Signed_ > _Underflow Is Farther Away From Common Numbers_.